johnstuby7/React-Master-Class/React-Notes.md

   - useCallback() allows you to save a function so you can reuse it

+  - Redux: A state management system for cross-componet or app-wide state

 # Notes:

 - For components it should be CamelCase